DaveBenham/VenomModules/README.md

 By default this input is AC coupled.
 There is a port context menu to enable DC coupled mode, which can save a small amount of CPU if you know that your input does not have any DC offset.
 A small LED to the lower right glows red when the input is DC coupled.

 By default the linear FM is through-zero.
 There is a port context menu to disable through-zero mode.
 A small LED to the lower left glows red when the through-zero is disabled.
+Note that 0 Hz carrier frequency mode ignores this setting - it is always through-zero.

 This port supports oversampling that can be disabled via the port context menu.